d3adlym1nd/unnamed_rat/README.md

 ```
  if you want to handle more than 10 clients.
 Build in server root directory with `make`.

+### Building Server/Client on Windows
+First install Openssl using one of the pre-compiled binaries from here: https://wiki.openssl.org/index.php/Binaries.
+Download msys2 from here: https://www.msys2.org/.
+Open the msys2 shell and update packages list with `pacman -Syu`, after that, install requiered packages with: `pacman -S mingw-w64-x86_64-toolchain`, then compile with `mingw32-make`.

 ### Server (Termux)
 To use under termux you have to install dependencies with:
 ```sh